CDC: If You're Vaccinated, You Don't Need To Mask Outdoors (Unless You're In A Crowd)

 "We continue to recommend masking in crowded outdoor settings and venues such as packed stadiums and concerts where there is decreased ability to maintain physical distance and where many unvaccinated people may also be present," Walensky said.
 "We will continue to recommend this until widespread vaccination is achieved."

-Walensky also said the new guidance "shows just how powerful these vaccines are in our efforts to end this pandemic."
+The new guidance "shows just how powerful these vaccines are in our efforts to end this pandemic," she said.

+In a brief appearance on the White House lawn after the CDC announcement, President Biden said that for those who haven't been vaccinated, or feel they don't need to be, "this is another great reason to go get vaccinated now."

+"While we still have a long way to go in this fight," he said, "we've made stunning progress because of all of you, the American people.
+Cases and deaths are down, down dramatically from where they were when I took office [on] Jan.
+20 and continuing to fall."

-The agency says COVID-19 vaccines are effective at protecting against illness, but urges people to continue to take precautions since officials are still learning how well the vaccines work to curb the spread of the virus.
+The CDC says COVID-19 vaccines are effective at protecting against illness but urges people to continue to take precautions since officials are still learning how well the vaccines work to curb the spread of the virus.

-In public settings, it's hard to know if others around you have been vaccinated or if they're at increased risk for severe COVID-19, so the CDC continues to recommend that fully vaccinated people follow guidance to protect themselves and others, including wearing a mask, when indoors or an outdoor setting or venue where masks are required.
-For instance, a city or municipality may continue to require masking at farmer's market, a graduation ceremony or youth sports.
+In public settings, it's hard to know if others around you have been vaccinated or if they're at increased risk for severe COVID-19, so the CDC continues to recommend that fully vaccinated people follow guidance to protect themselves and others, including wearing a mask, when indoors or at an outdoor setting or venue where masks are required.
+For instance, a city or municipality may continue to require masking at a farmer's market, a graduation ceremony or youth sports activities.

 In addition, the CDC says that if you've been around a person who is sick and develop any symptoms of COVID-19, you should get tested and stay home.